Export controls: objectives, pitfalls, checklist

 The restrictions described in Art.
 3k of the Regulation apply to the goods listed in Annex XXIII.
 Art.
 3k imposes a general ban on trade in the goods listed in Annex XXIII.
 Exceptions to this ban are possible and must be reviewed on a case-by-case basis.
 Embargo regulations are amended frequently and sanctions packages take effect without notice, so it is advisable to pay particular attention to business transactions with embargoed countries when organizing your company’s export controls.

-Many jurisdictions around the world issue and frequently amend various embargo measures.
-AEB's Export Controls software runs automated embargo checks for your export transactions to help you prevent violations of worldwide embargoes.
+Many jurisdictions around the world issue and frequently amend embargo regulations.
+AEB's Export Controls software runs automated embargo checks for you in the background of your export transactions to help you prevent violations.

 Four key questions alert companies to the applicable restrictions under sanctions and export control law and help walk you through trade compliance checks.
 Depending on your check results, appropriate measures should be taken to ensure compliance with restrictions.